Regina North

 Regina North was a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-This district consisted of the northern third of the city of Regina.
+This district consisted of the northern third of the city of Regina in its original incarnation.

 The riding existed for just the 1964 Saskatchewan general election.
 It was created out of part of the four-seat Regina City riding.
-It was abolished into the ridings of Regina North West, Regina Centre and Regina North East.
+It was abolished into the ridings of Regina North West, Regina Centre, and Regina North East.

+The riding also existed from 1982 to 1991.